 Based on a true untold story, the novel brings to life the tumultuous war years of ‘enemy aliens’, political opportunism, retribution … and ultimately survival.

-Enemies within these Shores – $25 paperback (includes delivery in Australia).
-Links to Paypal – choose Pay with a Credit Card or Paypal.
+Enemies within these Shores $25 paperback (includes delivery in Australia).
+Links to Paypal – either log in to your Paypal account, or scroll down the page to Pay with a Credit Card.

 The Scarlet Key ~ Book 2 of The Brisbane Mysteries.